dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-SWITCH SLIDE
+SWITCH SLIDE #11

 ---

-So how does a Dockerfile work?
+I don't want go into much detail about explaining you everything there is to a Dockerfile, because most of that you can easily find on the official Docker website.

+However, to get some idea how Dockerfile works we still need to give you some basic understanding of it.

-It's actually very simple to work with.
+You might be surprised how simple it is to work with a Dockerfile.
 If you are familiar with Linux command line interface then you basically already know how to write a Dockerfile.

 The only key difference between executing a command directly in a terminal and in a Dockerfile, is that, a command in a Dockerfile doesn't expect you to